 Evidence is growing that all women age 30 and older should be tested for the inherited gene mutations that can cause breast and ovarian cancer, according to British researchers.

 “We could prevent thousands more ovarian and breast cancers through a population testing strategy, compared to the current practice of testing only high-risk women,” Dr. Ranjit Manchanda, a gynecological oncology specialist at Queen Mary University of London’s Barts Cancer Institute, told Healthline.

-Testing all women age 30 and older also would be cost effective, Manchanda and colleagues wrote in a that appeared this month in the Journal of the National Cancer Institute.
+Testing all women age 30 and older also would be cost effective, Manchanda and colleagues wrote in a

 The researchers used a complicated mathematical model to arrive at their conclusions.